glideapps/quicktype-custom-java-example/README.md

-This is an example of how to extend [quicktype](https://github.com/quicktype/quicktype) via its API.
+This is a minimal TypeScript project with Node.

 ## Installing dependencies